Client¶

 |

 The HVAC mode to set as raw integer value.
-Valid values: 0=off, 1=auto, 2=eco, 3=heat. |
+For BSB/LPB, valid values are 0=off, 1=auto, 2=eco, 3=heat.
+For PPS, valid values are 0=off, 1=auto, and 3=heat/manual; they are translated to PPS raw values before posting. |

 None